 Build Relaxation Strategies Into Their Bedtime Routine

-You might want to consider teaching your child how to do certain yoga poses for kids or learn how to do relaxation breathing and then ensure each night you practice these strategies before bed to help them feel calm.
+You might want to consider teaching your child how to do certain yoga poses for kids, or learn how to do relaxation breathing, and then ensure each night you practice these strategies before bed to help them feel calm.

 Avoid Sugary Foods and Drinks Before Bed

-This one is probably self-explanatory, but it is still essential.
 If you want your child to be prepared for bed, avoid having stimulants like sugar or caffeine in their system.10

-Don’t Try and Avoid Toddler Tantrums at Bedtime
+Don’t Try to Avoid Bedtime Tantrums

-How Can You Prevent Toddler Tantrums at Bedtime?
+How Can You Support a Smoother Bedtime?

 Limit Screen Time Immediately Before Bed